 Our annual festival is a unique three days of inspiring conversations, interactive workshops, virtual reality experiences, live podcasts, idea surgeries, crowdfunding, sustainable food, craft beer, and live music.

-We launched the festival on 16-18 July 2019 in Somerset and are currently working on plans for next year’s festival.
-If you’re interested in becoming involved as a financial sponsor, exhibitor, or event partner, get in touch with our team.
+The 2020 festival is 14-16 July.
+If you’re interested in becoming involved as a financial sponsor, exhibitor, or event partner, get in touch with our team via email@example.com.

 UnFound, a partnership between Stir to Action and Co-operatives UK, is a support programme for tech founders and startups looking for a different way to create and run digital platform businesses.

 In 2018 we hosted an eight-week accelerator for a cohort of platform co-operatives in Manchester and London, offering masterclasses, mentoring, and a live fundraising event.